Ecommerce Strategies of the Largest Brands

 American company, Under Armour, was established by Kevin Plank in 1996.
 This company is proud of its eco-friendly approach to manufacturing, innovative use of fabric technologies, and high brand recognition from local communities and high-class athletes alike.
 Under Armour is particularly known for its unique styles and attractive designs.

 Founded in 1958 in Bolton, England by Jeff and Joe Foster, brothers whose family had roots in sport shoe manufacturing, the company eventually sold licensing and distribution rights for the US in 1979.
-In the year 2005, Reebok became a subsidiary brand of the Adidas parent company.
+Adidas acquired Reebok in 2006, but later sold the brand to Authentic Brands Group in 2022.

 Sports footwear is popular among all age groups, though the main market evangelists remain millennials and Generation Z. Today, the top footwear brands focus their marketing campaigns most on the following three consumers groups: